-To succeed in aerial arts and pole dancing you need flexibility, upper body, strength, and incredible body awareness and control.
+To succeed in aerial arts you need flexibility, upper body, strength, and incredible body awareness and control.
 You also have to feel comfortable moving fluidly off the ground.
 For beginners this can seem like a daunting task, and even for advanced performers it takes a lot of work to maintain fitness and prevent injuries.
-This class combines the benefits of aerial fitness exercises and aerial circus or pole dance positions so that you can take your skills to the next level.
+This class combines the benefits of aerial fitness exercises and aerial circus or dance positions so that you can take your skills to the next level.
 Support your body in the fabrics so that you can safely learn more advanced positions, condition your body evenly, stretch further, and build climbing muscles!

 Mommy and Me / Family Fly ~ Aerial Fitness for the whole family!